Shelby Co. v. Holder

 On May 18, 2012, the U.S. Court of Appeals for the District of Columbia Circuit affirmed the district court ruling, by a vote of two to one.
 The court summarized its decision as follows: "Congress drew reasonable conclusions from the extensive evidence it gathered and acted pursuant to the Fourteenth and Fifteenth Amendments, which entrust Congress with ensuring that the right to vote-surely among the most important guarantees of political liberty in the Constitution-is not abridged on account of race.
 In this context, we owe much deference to the considered judgment of the People's elected representatives."
 The opinion can be found here.

 Shelby County then appealed to the Supreme Court, and the Court accepted the case.
 On January 25, 2013, the Lawyers' Committee filed its brief in support of the lower court rulings.
 We argued that Congress appropriately found in 2006 that pervasive discrimination in voting has persisted in the areas subject to Section 5, and therefore Congress properly concluded that there is a continuing need for the preclearance remedy.
 We further argued that Congress also appropriately determined that voting discrimination elsewhere in the country is much less severe, and therefore Congress properly concluded that the Section 5's geographic coverage should not be altered.
-Oral argument occurred on February 27, 2013, and a decision is expected by the end of June.
+Oral argument occurred on February 27, 2013, and a decision was released on June 25, 2013.

 The Lawyers' Committee has played a central role in seeking to ensure that Section 5 continues to protect minority voters against discriminatory voting changes.
 In 2005, the Lawyers' Committee established the National Commission on the Voting Rights Act to determine whether serious and widespread discrimination in voting has continued in the jurisdictions covered by Section 5.
 In February 2006, the Commission issued a detailed report on its findings, and Congress then relied on the Commission's report when it concluded, later that year, that Section 5 should again be reauthorized.